-When not in transit to/from the ISS, GLACIER will operate within the EXPRESS Rack onboard the ISS.
-When installed in the EXPRESS Rack, GLACIER communicated with the Rack Interface Controller (RIC) to receive operational commands from and provide telemetry to the ground systems.
+When not in transit to/from the ISS, GLACIER operates within the EXPRESS Rack onboard the ISS.
+When installed in the EXPRESS Rack, GLACIER communicates with the Rack Interface Controller (RIC) to receive operational commands from and provide telemetry to the ground systems.
 The resources provided by the EXPRESS Rack also allow for operation across GLACIER's full thermal control range.

 GLACIER can accomodate up to 36 lbs. of sample mass in two different configurations.
 The first configuration consists of four sample trays for smaller sample sizes.
 The second configuration consists of two larger trays which are designed to store experimental samples too large to fit in trays in the first configuration.